nikspyratos/toybox/README.md

 ### 3rd-party Services/Tools

 **Remember: this is a list of options, not requirements.
 You can likely run your SaaS perfectly fine without many of these.**

+#### User Interface

+- Filament is intended to be used for UI where possible.
+Consult the documentation for details.
+- [Tailwind UI](https://tailwindui.com/) is a great premium resource, and includes many site templates.
+- [WireUI](https://livewire-wireui.com/) is a Livewire-based component kit.
+- [Pines](https://devdojo.com/pines) is an Alpine-based component kit.

+For more recommendations, see [here](https://writing.nikspyratos.com/Perceptions/Learning/Resources/Tech/Design).

 #### CMS